ABOUT LABUAN IBFC

 Labuan IBFC opts for a more market liberal approach for proposed IFS businesses.
 Unlike other markets which choose to insulate or contain the IFS business in different regulatory platforms (e.g. sandboxes or incubators) for observation and experimental purposes, Labuan IBFC believes that IFS start-ups need to operate in the actual, open international market.
 This is to inject business pragmatism in order to better adapt and gain traction in the market.

-Q: What is Labuan IBFC's tax framework for fintech?
+Q: What is Labuan IBFC's tax framework for digital businesses?

-All trading entities in Labuan IBFC are taxed at 3% of audited profits, including fintech related entities.
-In addition there is no capital gains tax, stamp duty, sales tax, or taxes on royalties.
+All trading entities in Labuan IBFC are taxed at 3% of audited profits, including digital related entities.
+In addition, there is no capital gains tax, stamp duty, sales tax, or taxes on royalties.
 There is also no withholding tax on dividends and interest from a Labuan entity to a foreign company.